Why do we need rural generalists?

 What is the rural generalist pathway?

-The aim of this pathway is to provide registrars with a supported training pathway towards a career as a rural GP.
-They would provide primary care within a community general practice and advanced care, in their chosen specialty, in a Victorian rural or regional health service as a Visiting Medical Practitioner.
+The rural generalist pathway provides registrars with a supported training pathway.
+Once qualified, a rural generalist will provide primary care to patients in GP clinics, together with advanced care in their chosen specialty and may also work in a Victorian rural or regional health service as a Visiting Medical Practitioner.